khaoula7/100-days-of-code/log.md

 ### Day 3: February 20, 2019

-**Today's Progress**: IWorked on adding a new project into database and displaying project infos using ListView and CursorAdapter.
+**Today's Progress**: I Worked on adding a new project into database and displaying project infos using ListView and CursorAdapter.
 Didn't complete it though ;)

 **Today's thoughts**: I learned how to perform autocompletion by using AutoCompleTextView.
 For every new App developed, it is important to set new challenges and learn new things.